-British Legends is a French company specialising in Triumph aftermarket custom parts including this tail tidy for the Triumph Bobber which is their own creation.
+British Legends are a French company specialising in Triumph aftermarket custom parts including this tail tidy for the Triumph Bobber which is their own creation.

 Like the BAAK tail tidy, it uses the original holes in the fender so there’s no drilling involved to make it fit.